 CMHA-YT offers FREE counselling services for youth, adults, families and couples.
 Counselling is available Monday to Friday from 9am to 4:30pm.
 We also offer drop-in counselling on Tuesdays from 11am to 4pm.

 However, during this time of COVID-19, we have suspended face-to-face counselling until further notice.
 All counselling is by telephone or Zoom.
-We are also providing drop-in by telephone or Zoom Monday to Friday from 9am to 4:30pm.
+We are also providing drop-in by telephone Monday to Friday from 9am to 4:30pm.
 For more information or to arrange an appointment please call (867) 668-6429.